-The aim of support under this specific objective is to enhance, develop, or introduce green infrastructure as strategically planned network of natural and semi-natural areas with other environmental features designed and managed to deliver a wide range of ecosystem services, particularly addressing the biodiversity loss.
+The aim of support under this specific objective is to enhance, develop, or introduce green infrastructure as strategically planned network of natural and semi-natural areas with other environmental features designed and managed to deliver a wide range of ecosystem services, particularly addressing the biodiversity loss as a key environmental threat in the programme area.
 Cross-border cooperation for improved protection, restoration, and management of the environment will be boosted (incl.
-Natura 2000 and other protected areas and areas of ecological importance.
-Actions will be focused to mitigate threats (e.g., pollution, climate change, invasive species, biodiversity loss, habitat fragmentation) and improve cross-border landscape management as the key to improving biodiversity.
+Natura 2000 and other protected areas and areas of ecological importance).
+Actions will be focused to mitigation of impacting threats (e.g., pollution, climate change, invasive species, biodiversity loss, habitat fragmentation) and good cross-border landscape management as the key to improving biodiversity in the programme area.

-The types of actions have been assessed as compatible with the DNSH principle, since they are not expected to have any significant negative environmental impact.
+The types of actions have been assessed as compatible with the DNSH principle, since they are not expected to have any significant negative environmental impact due to their nature.

 Preservation of habitats and species, mitigated biodiversity loss, sustainable nature management, exploration of green infrastructure in the cross-border area and enhanced ecosystem services will contribute to UN's sustainable goal 13 "Climate action", 14 "Life below water" and 15 "Life on land".
 All the actions within this SO will result in a cleaner environment and good health of inhabitants living in the CB area (sustainable goal 3).
-The expected results will be reached by considering of the New European Bauhaus that fosters sustainability and inclusion of citizens in all of the development processes, thus the outputs will be environment-friendly and co-created by people (e.g. strategies).
+The below listed results will be reached with the support of the New European Bauhaus that fosters sustainability and inclusion of citizens in all of the development processes, thus the outputs will be environment-friendly and co-created by people (e.g. strategies).
 Green procurement will be recommended by the programme where appropriate.